Post-Master's Licensure in Educational Administration (formerly Type 75)

 - Meet with your advisor and develop a program of study.

-The department in Educational Administration is accredited by the National Council for the Accreditation of Teacher Education (NCATE), approved by the Illinois State Board of Education, and qualifies graduates with the necessary coursework for a Type 75 General Administrative Endorsement necessary for entry level school administrators.
+The program in Educational Administration is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the National Council for Accreditation of Teacher Education (NCATE), approved by the Illinois State Board of Education, and qualifies graduates with the necessary coursework for licensure necessary for building level administration in Illinois schools.

 Research Opportunities for Students